 It's interesting too that distributors are seeking advice from people

-like me - there's a lot of competition out there, and the last thing a
+like me - there's a lot of competition out there, and the last thing

-ensure a more even level of quality in the marketplace.
+will eventually ensure a more even level of quality in the marketplace.

-It's rather more worrying than that though - it appears that the Chinese
+It's rather more worrying than that though - it appears that the

+technicians and designers.
 No longer content with simply exporting

 out for yourself what this will mean in the long term.

-I mentioned earlier that some (in fact many, if not all) of these horns
+I mentioned earlier that some (in fact many, if not all) of these

-stop their products being ruthlessly copied in this fashion?
+sought to stop their products being ruthlessly copied in this fashion?

 I suspect that most of it is down to the sheer problems of trying

 to negotiate with the Chinese - it isn't exactly an open economy.